dwright37/trope-reports/reports/Llama-2-13b-chat-hf.md

 ---

-### T3652: Profits must not compromise societal welfare.
+### T3652: Corporate actions can result in environmental degradation, worker exploitation, and social inequality.

 |Support|
 |---|